 Suffice it to say that you’ll need a couple of sharp knives (with a sharpener), flat surfaces, storage supplies, and some material you can readily procure at a hardware store.
 Assuming you already have knives and a sharpener, the whole setup shouldn’t cost more than $10.

-Pro Tip: If you plan to get fancy with your processing – like making sausage or ground meat – then you’ll need a meat grinder.
-This will easily be your biggest meat-related expense: Expect to pay at least $60 for a small but functional grinder, and upwards of $150 for a fancier model.
+Note that if you plan to get fancy with your processing – like making sausage or ground meat – then you’ll need a meat grinder.
+This will easily be your biggest meat-related expense: Expect to pay at least $30 for a small but functional grinder, and upwards of $150 for a fancier model.

 Run a Rabbit Hobby Farm – Setup, Breeding & More

-This is a general guide to acquiring rabbits, setting up your rabbit farm, and raising and breeding your rabbits humanely:
+This is a general guide to acquiring rabbits, setting up your rabbit farm, and raising and breeding your rabbits humanely.
+Do speak with an expert before getting started though:

-- Breed Your Rabbits.
+- Breed your rabbits.
 Now for the fun part.
 Remember, does are eternally fertile, so don’t mix genders until you’re ready for the consequences.
 If you have more than one buck, use a spreadsheet to track which does he mates with and the generational lines that result.
 You’ll know your doe is about to give birth when she starts (literally) pulling out her hair and adding it to the bedding in the nursing room.
 Rabbits are born blind and helpless, and you won’t see much of them until they’re weaned.
 Neither will the mother, for that matter: she’ll feed them twice a day, but otherwise go about her business more or less as usual.
-Just check periodically that the babies are still alive, but don’t be sad if any don’t make it – it’s common for younger mothers to lose most or all of their first few litters.
-Always use gloves when handling baby rabbits – their immune systems are as tender as their skin.
+Just check periodically that the babies are still alive, but don’t be sad if any don’t make it.
+It’s common for younger mothers to lose most or all of their first few litters.
+Always use gloves when handling baby rabbits, as their immune systems are as tender as their skin.

 Pros of Raising Rabbits for Meat